-Put the chili peppers, garlic, cheese and salt in the batán or your blender and grind/blend until smooth.
+Put the peppers, garlic, cheese and salt in the batán or your blender and grind/blend until smooth.
 If you are using a blender it might be necessary to add some breadcrumbs or crushed salty crackers to achieve the correct consistency, or on the contrary, add some more milk if it is too thick.

-Slice the potatoes once they have cooled sufficiently, using 2 potatoes per serving.
+Slice the boiled potatoes once they have cooled sufficiently, using 2 potatoes per serving.
 Place on a large single lettuce leaf.
 Pour a generous portion of sauce over the potatoes and lettuce and decorate with a few slices of boiled egg, and 1 or 2 olives.

 Enjoy the result and wait for the compliments from your diners to come pouring in!

 You also need a batán (traditional giant pestle and mortar made out of stone) or a blender, and we recommend using disposable gloves when handling the chili peppers.

 As for the main ingredients, we already mentioned that the protagonist of this starter is the ají amarillo, a plant native to this part of South America, and practically one of the staples of local cooking; it’s an indispensable feature of the seasoning of its recipes from all over the country.
 This pepper is considered medium hot, so each individual chef can alter the intensity of the sauce somewhat, according to their preference.
 Historical fact: remnants of representations of this pepper have been found in pottery shards at archeological sites, some dating back as much as five thousand years.
 That’s several thousand years before the Incas even laid the first stone of one their many architectural masterpieces, so the ají amarillo is a truly amazing little fiery friend.